kallagoutham/FakeCurrencyDetectionSystem/README.md

 ## Key Improvements

-Increasing output efficiency to 99.999453 from 99.91 by training with more data and adding a extra layers.
+Increasing output efficiency to 99.999453 from 99.91 by training with more data and adding extra layers.

 ## Owner
 Made By: Goutham, Mounika, Kavya D <br>